By Frank Rotering | February 19, 2017

 Two PONRs are shown on the timeline because multiple ecosystems are currently under threat.
 As indicated, the valid solutions for each ecosystem are those that can be effectively implemented before their respective PONRs are reached.
 Any strategy that plans to implement the solution at a later time is irrational and must be rejected as unworkable.

 To make this more concrete, let me elaborate on my previous examples, with Arctic permafrost being ecosystem #1.
 As described here, an international team led by Oxford geoscientist Anton Vaks has found that, about 400,000 years ago, Siberian permafrost began to melt when the global temperature was 1.5 ºC above the pre-industrial level.
 As noted here, this level has almost been reached.
-We can grimly assume that the globe will shoot past this mark in about five years, and that the resulting methane releases will produce runaway warming.
-Thus, humankind could well be facing an initial, existential PONR that is only five years away.
+We can grimly assume that the globe will shoot past this mark in the next decade, and that the resulting methane releases will produce runaway warming.
+Thus, humankind could well be facing an initial, existential PONR that is only ten years away.
 To avoid a die-off or worse, we must substantially cool the Arctic within this highly constrained timeframe.

 The example for PONR #2 is the atmosphere’s CO2 concentration, which is currently at about 402 ppm.
 Assume that climate scientists agree that 430 ppm would trigger irreversible climate and ocean disasters.
 At an average increase of 2 ppm per year, this means that PONR #2 will be reached in about 14 years.
 Given that emissions are likely to remain high, humankind will have to find and implement methods for removing immense quantities CO2 from the atmosphere within a decade and a half.